jfilter/ulmfit-for-german/README.md

 ## Citation

-If you find the languge model useful for an academic publication, then please use the following BibTeX to cite it:
+If you find the langauge model useful for an academic publication, then please use the following BibTeX to cite it:

 ```tex
 @misc{ulmfit_german_filter_2019